Self-Care at Home

 - Set a goal for the child of getting up at night to use the toilet.
 Instead of focusing on making it through the night dry, help the child understand that it is more important to wake up every night to use the toilet.

 - A system of sticker charts and rewards works for some children.
 The child gets a sticker on the chart for every night of remaining dry.
 Collecting a certain number of stickers earns a reward.
-For younger children, such a motivational approach has been shown to provide significant improvement (14 consecutive dry nights) in approximately 70% of children with a relapse rate (two wet nights out of 14) of only 5%.
+For younger children, such a motivational approach has been shown to provide significant improvement (14 consecutive dry nights) in

 - Make sure the child has safe and easy access to the toilet.
 Clear the path from his or her bed to the toilet and install night-lights.
 Provide a portable toilet if necessary.